Benchmarking Agentic Newswriting via Journalistic Workflows: NEWSAGENT

-\paragraph{Function-wise metrics.} We assess each core function: time-aware searching and draft editing.
-For \texttt{Search}, we compare the retrieved content against the ground truth set of relevant sentences, computing Precision, Recall, and F1 to measure the agent’s ability to locate the correct information.
-For \texttt{Edit}, we condition on the correct information being present in the agent’s observation and measure whether it is retained in the draft after the editing action (i.e., insert content and remove content), again reporting Precision, Recall, and F1.
-This setup isolates the agent’s decision-making in selecting and maintaining relevant content, independent of retrieval errors.
+\paragraph{Function-wise metrics (diagnostic alignment).} We assess each core function: time-aware searching and draft editing.
+Here, the \textit{reference-selected evidence} refers to the verified text objects derived from the human-written reference article, as described in Section~\ref{subsec:reference-selected evidence}.
+For \texttt{Search}, we compare retrieved objects against this reference-evidence set and compute Precision, Recall, and F1 to quantify how similarly the agent retrieves background information relative to past human editorial choices under the same temporal constraint.
+For \texttt{Edit}, we condition on reference-selected evidence being present in the agent’s observation and measure whether it is retained in the draft after editing actions (\texttt{Insert} and \texttt{Remove}), again reporting Precision, Recall, and F1.
+We emphasize that these scores are diagnostic alignment measures rather than end-to-end quality measures: a higher function-wise F1 is not inherently better, but instead indicates closer alignment to the subset of evidence selected in the human-written reference article.
+Since journalistic writing is open-ended and non-unique, divergence from the reference evidence does not necessarily imply lower article quality; it may also reflect a different but still valid narrative angle or evidence-selection strategy.

-\paragraph{End-to-end metrics.} We evaluate the complete newswriting process from the initial inputs to the final article, capturing the combined effectiveness of searching, editing, and rephrasing.
-For this, we design a dimension-wise GPT-4 comparative evaluation framework that uses a chain-of-thought style prompt.
-In a single run, GPT-4 compares two candidate articles across six dimensions: factual consistency, logical consistency, importance, readability, objectivity, and journalistic style.
-For each dimension, it outputs a preference and brief justification, then synthesizes these into a final \textit{Overall Performance} judgment with reasoning.
-This ensures the overall decision reflects holistic consideration rather than aggregated win rates.
-When comparing two candidate articles, the order of the articles will be random to ensure that GPT-4 won't have bias on first or second articles.
+\paragraph{End-to-end metrics (newswriting performance).} In contrast, end-to-end evaluation directly measures overall article quality after the full search--edit--rephrase process, where higher preference indicates better newswriting performance.
+We design a dimension-wise comparative evaluation framework in which an LLM judge compares two candidate articles across six dimensions: factual consistency, logical consistency, importance, readability, objectivity, and journalistic style.
+Based on the human validation results described below, we use GPT-4 as the primary judge in the main end-to-end evaluation, while also verifying the robustness of the protocol with additional judge models from a different model family.
+For each dimension, it outputs a preference with brief justification, and then synthesizes these judgments into an overall preference decision.
+The order of candidate articles is randomized to mitigate positional bias.
+The exact dimension-wise evaluation prompt is provided in Appendix~\ref{sec:judge_prompt}.